 If you’d like to view the performance of your Ad Account over a particular date range, click the date-picker in the top right corner of your account.

 Your First Snap Ad Campaign

-Making your first name campaign is going to be easier then baking a pie.
+Making your first Snap campaign is going to be easier then baking a pie.
+And I love pie.